In this article:

 Network Security

 A scoring factor that concerns detection of insecure settings or unenforced policies for preventing unauthorized access, misuse, modification, or denial of a network or network-accessible resources.
-It has a Medium weight.

 passive scanning